 The Central and Eastern Europe (CEE) countries include the former communist states from the Eastern Bloc in Europe-World War II border with the former Soviet Union and the Southeast Europe (the Balkans) including the independent states in former Yugoslavia.
-According to EuroVoc, the Baltic States, though former communist states, are included in the Northern Europe.
-Countries included CEE are Albania, Armenia, Artsakh, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Czech Republic, Croatia, Georgia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Transnistria, and Ukraine.
+Countries included in CEE are Albania, Armenia, Artsakh, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Georgia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Transnistria, and Ukraine.
 I have traveled to all of CEE other than Russia, the father-land.
 These countries are my favorite, people here are not as rich as rest of the Europe but the most friendliest in entire Europe.

 Click on any country to view my travel photos and stories.